Squint surgery: Costs, benefits, and why it’s worth it

 What is squint surgery?

-Squint surgery is a highly effective procedure that addresses this condition by either strengthening or weakening the muscles around the eyes to restore balance and proper coordination, which helps correct the eyes’ alignment.
+Squint surgery is a highly effective and safe procedure that addresses this condition by either strengthening or weakening the muscles around the eyes to restore balance and proper coordination, which helps correct the eyes’ alignment.

 In the UK, the cost of squint surgery varies depending on factors such as the complexity of the case, the surgeon’s expertise, and the specific clinic.
 While the upfront cost may seem significant, many patients consider it a worthwhile investment due to the lasting benefits of the procedure.